Summer Music Institute

 The UNM Summer Music Institute is pleased to announce that due to generous support from UNM and community donors, many full and partial scholarships are available to the most highly qualified applicants as determined by competitive audition and demonstrated need.

-Note to high school students: this is an intense professional training opportunity in string chamber music.
+NOTE TO HIGH SCHOOL STUDENTS: This is an intense professional training opportunity in string chamber music.
 Please apply only if your private teacher feels that you are ready to prepare and perform complete chamber music movements or works within a one week period.
 If your current repertoire includes concertos, sonatas, technical etudes and three octave scales and arpeggios, you should be adequately prepared for the demands of this program.

 SOLO COMPETITION: All full participants are eligible to participate in the UNMSMI Robertson and Sons Solo Competition.
 Required repertoire will consist of at least ONE movement from the solo works of J.S.
-Bach (transcriptions allowed) and at least ONE contrasting solo work or movement from a different composer; 8 to 12 total minutes of performance time including any repeats.
+Bach (transcriptions allowed) and at least ONE contrasting unaccompanied solo work or movement from a different composer; 8 to 12 total minutes of performance time including any repeats.
 Memorization is required.
 Single or multiple movements of works may be performed depending on length.
-All works performed must be originally written for solo instrument (without accompaniment) .
+All works performed must be originally written for solo instrument (without accompaniment).
 3-5 Finalists will be chosen to perform in a public recital with award ceremony to follow.
-Previous first place winners are ineligible to compete. $2000+ in cash and prizes sponsored by Robertson and Sons Violin Shop.
+Previous first place winners are ineligible to compete. $2,500+ in cash and prizes sponsored by Robertson and Sons Violin Shop.

-Parking passes available for an additional fee.
+Parking passes available for an additional fee ($40/week).

 Event Schedule

-June 11 – June 17 : All events free and open to public
+June 8 – June 15: All events free and open to public

-June 13: 7pm Solo Competition Finalist Recital, Robertson and Sons Violin Shop Recital Hall (3201 Carlisle Blvd NE)
+June 11 | 7 pm | Solo Competition Finalist Recital, Robertson and Sons Violin Shop Recital Hall (3201 Carlisle Blvd NE)

-June 17: 3pm Chamber Music Finale concert , Keller Hall
+June 14 | 7 pm | Chamber Music Finale Concert, Keller Hall

-June 17: 7pm Chamber Orchestra Gala Performance, Keller Hall (reception to follow)
+June 15 | 7 pm | Chamber Orchestra Gala Performance, Keller Hall (reception to follow)

 Pin It on Pinterest